Skip to content

 Chapter Overview

-Welcome to the beginning of your journey into the world of Digital Forensics.
-In this foundational chapter, we set the stage for the entire course by distinguishing Digital Forensics from traditional IT operations and Incident Response.
-You will learn that while the technical tools may look similar, the goals—and the stakes—are vastly different.
+This foundational chapter distinguishes Digital Forensics from traditional IT operations and Incident Response.
+While the technical tools may look similar, the goals, and the stakes, are vastly different.
 We will explore the "Golden Rules" that guide our every move, rooted in the scientific concept of Locard's Exchange Principle.

 Learning Objectives